bdspecht/study-notes/big_data/kafka_deep_dive.markdown

   - A rebalance occurs when a consumer is reassigned because it's etiher dead or added to a new consumer group
   - Also occurs when a topic is modified

+### Advanced Topics
+#### Topic Design
+  - Design considerations
+    - Data accuracy
+      - Making sure that events that should be ordered should end up in the same topic/partition
+    - Popularity of events
+    - Amount of data to process